vmware-archive/kube-prod-runtime/docs/troubleshooting.md

 ### Unable to resolve DNS addresses

-You have installed BKPR to your Kubernetes cluster, but are unable to access any of the ingress endpoints due to DNS resolution errors.
+You have installed BKPR to your Kubernetes cluster, but are unable to access any of the Ingress endpoints due to DNS resolution errors.

 ```bash
 ping prometheus.my-domain.com